pga99/Data_Portraits/README.md

 ![image](images/Portrait_Design.png)

 For the code you find:
-- 'portrait.py': contains a simple class (Portrait) with functions to sequentially add the images corresponding to the answers to a plot with 'matplotlib'.
+- `portrait.py`: contains a simple class (Portrait) with functions to sequentially add the images corresponding to the answers to a plot with `matplotlib`.
-- 'portrait_test.ipynb': notebook file that shows how to call the different elements to create the portrait
+- `portrait_test.ipynb`: notebook file that shows how to call the different elements to create the portrait
-- 'app.py': streamlit app to play with generating different portraits easily.
+- `app.py`: streamlit app to play with generating different portraits easily.
 To run:
    'streamlit run app.py'